FlavScents AInsights Entry for Veratraldehyde (CAS: 120-14-9)

 2. Sensory Profile

-Veratraldehyde is known for its sweet, creamy, and vanilla-like odor, often described as reminiscent of heliotrope and almond.
-It has a moderate intensity and is typically used as a background note to add depth and warmth to compositions.
-The compound's odor threshold is relatively low, allowing it to impart a noticeable impact even at minimal concentrations.
+Veratraldehyde is known for its sweet, creamy, and vanilla-like odor, often described as reminiscent of heliotrope.
+It exhibits moderate intensity and diffusion, making it suitable as a background note or modifier in complex formulations.
+The odor threshold of veratraldehyde is relatively low, allowing it to impart noticeable effects even at minimal concentrations.

 Citation hooks: FlavScents; peer-reviewed sensory literature